Corporate governance

 Born on 31 May 1970 in Moscow.

-• In 1993, he graduated from the Moscow State Institute of International Relations with a qualification in International Economic Relations.
+- In 1993, he graduated from the Moscow State Institute of International Relations with a qualification in International Economic Relations.

-• He was elected to the post of Chairman of the Executive Board by the resolution of the Supervisory Board (Minutes No.19 dated 24 April 2019) for the period from 16 May 2019 to 12 May 2022.
+- He was elected to the post of Chairman of the Executive Board by the resolution of the Supervisory Board (Minutes No.19 dated 24 April 2019) for the period from 16 May 2019 to 12 May 2022.

-• In 2003–2015, he was co-chair of the National Foreign Exchange Association.
+2003–2015, he was co-chair of the National Foreign Exchange Association. - In

-• He is a member of the Supervisory Boards of CCP NCC and NSD, as well as a member of the Executive Board of the Russian Union of Industrialists and Entrepreneurs.
+2013–2020, he was a member of the Supervisory Board of Moscow Exchange. - He is a member of the Supervisory Boards of CCP NCC and NSD, as well as a member of the Executive Board of the Russian Union of Industrialists and Entrepreneurs.

 He has no interest in the share capital/ordinary shares in Moscow Exchange.